Dandelion salve is an easy homemade herbal remedy to make with just a few simple ingredients plentiful in the early spring.

-Dandelion salve starts with dandelion infused oil.
-For this recipe, I’ve included a quick method of heating oil and dandelion flowers together.
+Dandelion salve starts with infused dandelion oil.
+For this recipe, I’ve included a quick infusion method of heating oil and dandelion flowers together.
 This is a great way to use the fresh flowers quickly without worrying about removing excess moisture.

 You’ll need a double boiler to infuse the oil and to melt the beeswax.
 You have a couple of options for this.

-It’s super helpful to have a double boiler set-up that you only use for making salves.
+It’s super helpful to have a double boiler set-up that you only use for making homemade salves.
 Beeswax is a bugger to remove completely so a dedicated bowl and saucepan that won’t also be used for food is quite nice for making your own salves and it doesn’t have to be fancy by any means, hit the thrift store.